-(iii) Total amounts of unreformed contracts, including those with an appropriate fallback clause

-The Group monitors the progress of transition from IBORs to new benchmark rates by reviewing the total amounts of contracts that have yet to transition to an alternative benchmark rate and the amounts of such contracts that include an appropriate fallback clause.
+(iii) Total amounts of unreformed contracts, including those with an appropriate fallback clause The Group monitors the progress of transition from IBORs to new benchmark rates by reviewing the total amounts of contracts that have yet to transition to an alternative benchmark rate and the amounts of such contracts that include an appropriate fallback clause.
 The Group considers that a contract is not yet transitioned to an alternative benchmark rate when interest under the contract is indexed to a benchmark rate that is still subject to IBOR reform, even if it includes a fallback clause that deals with the cessation of the existing IBOR (referred to as an 'unreformed contract').

-The following table shows the total amounts of unreformed contracts and those with appropriate fallback language on January 1, 2021 and on December 31, 2021.
+The following table shows the total amounts of unreformed contracts and those with appropriate fallback language on December 31, 2022 and 2021.
 The amounts of financial assets and financial liabilities are shown at their carrying amounts and derivatives are shown at their notional amounts.

 USD LIBOR

-Total amou of unreforme Amount with
+December 31, 2022 Total amount of Amount with unreformed appropriate contracts fallback claus

-December 31, 2021 contracts

 Financial liabilities

+Credit loan USD - USD -

+USD LIBOR

+Total amount of Amount with unreformed appropriate contracts fallback claus

+December 31, 2021

+Financial liabilities

-Credit loan USD 4,0 000 USD 4,000
+Credit loan USD 4,000 USD 4,00